 This increases resistance by adding more travel through the water, thus more effort is required

 The reaction of a body as measured by its acceleration is proportional to the force applied and inversely proportional to its mass.
 In plain English,, if you use muscular effort, you accelerate or increase the force.
 So the greater the body mass, the more force it takes to move that mass.

 Newton discovered that for every action of movement, there is applied an equal and opposite reaction.
 The viscosity of the water with arms and legs can be used to either “assist” or “impede” movement.
 An example might be jogging forward with front arm crawls o assist, which would be less load then jogging forward pushing arms forward (impeding movement more).

 Viscosity is defined as the friction between molecules of liquid that causes them to adhere to each other or a submerged body.
 So in aquatic therapy, the larger the surface area the more resistance applied.
 The smaller the surface area, the less resistance you will receive to movement.
 Our doctors of physical therapy have tools and devices that allow us to manipulate resistance for optimal outcome, thanks to viscosity.

 Most movements performed in the water get rid of negative contractions (or eccentric contractions).
-While this is detrimental for a long term rehab program, it is very useful for starting movement based programs because it eliminates 95% of soreness that comes from eccentric contractions.
-Our recommendation is to start with aquatic therapy (for individuals where soreness is limiting progress) and advance to concentric and eccentric based therapeutic exercises (get back to land).
+While this is detrimental for a long term rehab program, it is very useful for starting movement-based programs because it eliminates 95% of soreness that comes from eccentric contractions.
+Our recommendation is to start with aquatic therapy (for individuals where the soreness is limiting progress) and advance to concentric and eccentric based therapeutic exercises (get back to land).